 The time will come when you are first tempted to hire someone from your competitor.
 They must know so many things we don’t.
 Have so many skills.
 It’s pretty tempting.
 People will tell you about the risks in litigation, trade secrets, etc. I don’t think any of those are necessarily a big deal or a showstopper if you do it right — and if the ROI is there.
 But let me tell you – it usually isn’t.

 Hiring from your Competitor.
 It may sound great.
 But it’s usually not really worth it.
 At least not from one direct competitor SaaS start-up to another.

 It really doesn’t work out the way you’d hoped.
 Interview them, learn from them … but generally, stop there.
-The one exception, the big one, is when a competitor goes under.
+The one exception, the big one, is when a competitor goes under or has mass layoffs.
 Then, sure, hire all the great ones there.